rabbitmq/rabbitmq-website/site/tutorial-six-python.md

                                 ),
                           body=request)

-At this point our RPC client could just wait for the response message on the `callback_queue`.
+    # ... here goes the code to read a response message from the callback_queue ...
+    response = message_from_the_callback_queue

 > #### Message properties and headers
 >